 The Engineering and Design Core Facility (EDCF) serves faculty, staff, and student researchers across multiple disciplines.
 See highlights of research projects the facility has supported below:

 iLocater is an ultra-precise planet-finding spectrometer that operates at infrared wavelengths.
 The iLocater acquisition camera collects light from an eight meter diameter telescope and focuses it into a six micron single mode optical fiber while the telescope tracks a star's movement.
-The EDCF played many roles in the development of this instrument over the past few years, including mechanical and electrical engineering and control software development.
+The EDCF played many roles during the development of this instrument, including mechanical and electrical engineering and control software development.

 The Lumen Watch, which was developed for a student, was designed to determine ultra-violet solar exposure while tracking the watch's orientation to the sun.
-The EDCF provided the electrical and mechanical design of the watch.
+The EDCF provided the electrical and mechanical design and a prototype of the watch.

-The RapiSense instrument, now in its 3rd generation, was designed to automate the process of DNA detection in microfluidic samples.
-The instrument dispenses solutions to a sensor, thermal cycles the solution to duplicate the DNA, and collects data from an amperometric scan of the sensor.
-The EDCF provided the electrical, mechanical, and software design for the instrument.
+The RapiSense instrument, now in its 4th generation, was designed to automate the process of DNA detection in microfluidic samples.
+The instrument injects multiple solutions to a sensor and collects data from an amperometric scan of the sensor.
+The EDCF provided the electrical, mechanical, and software design for the Linux-based, touchscreen, instrument.

 Notre Dame is developing the Large Mach 6 Quiet Hypersonic Wind Tunnel with the Air Force Office for Scientific Research to advance the science of hypersonic vehicles.
 The EDCF created the detailed mechanical design of the converging/diverging nozzle assembly.